 Jake is also making his mark on the feature world.
 Jake appeared on the big screen next to Bruce Willis in the Alan Rudolph film Breakfast of Champions.
 Jake first worked with Rudolph on the film Mrs. Parker and the Vicious Circle, in which he co-starred in a cast that included Matthew Broderick, Jennifer Jason Leigh and Campbell Scott.

 Jake’s bizarre take on life and his uniquely intelligent style have made him a regular at comedy clubs all over the country and a former host of Comedy Central’s Two Drink Minimum.
 Jake has had numerous television appearances as well as his own Comedy Central ½ hour special.
-His latest Comedy Special entitled “i Love You” is currently airing on Showtime.
+His Comedy Special entitled “i Love You” aired on Showtime.

 Sherry Davey is the ultimate bi-coastal lady.
 She was born in the United States but raised in England.
 For years her family went back and forth between the two countries, but her parents always made sure she saw American dentists regularly.

 Living on both sides of the Atlantic Ocean, never quite fitting in on either coast, gives Sherry the impetus for her quick-witted, acid-tongued approach to life.
 Sherry was influenced mostly by her grandfather, Maxwell Lapham, who was a stand up comic and night club performer in London during the 1940’s and 50’s.

 Sherry was seen most recently on Nick At Nite's SEARCH FOR AMERICA'S FUNNIEST MOM II the series.
 She has regularly appeared on Comedy Central’s TOUGH CROWD WITH COLIN QUINN and PREMIUM BLEND.